 Ghoulish-goings-on include footsteps in the night and the sound of a piano playing... even though there's no piano anywhere at the inn.
 Freaky.

-This 12th-century inn has been the focus of many paranormal investigations and has appeared on television a lot.
+Boasting that it is the most haunted building in England, this 12th-century former inn has been the focus of many paranormal investigations and has appeared on television a lot.
 The inn was built in 1145 and is a former priest's residence.